bhargavg/Banana/README.md

 Banana is a library that allows conversion of parsed JSON into typed objects.

-Why another JSON parser right?
+Why another JSON mapper right?

-The idea behind creating Banana is to show that JSON parsing is not as complicated as you might think.
+The idea behind creating Banana is to show that JSON mapping is not as complicated.

 Simplicity and no-black-magic are the key design principles.
 The name Banana is chosen to signify this.